-The per capita income in Lavallette in 2010 was $45,051, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+The per capita income in Lavallette in 2018 was $61,321, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $245,284 for a family of four.
-However, Lavallette contains both very wealthy and poor people as well.

 The people who call Lavallette home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lavallette residents report their race to be White.
-Important ancestries of people in Lavallette include Irish, German, English, and Polish.
+The greatest number of Lavallette residents report their race to be White, followed by Asian.
+Important ancestries of people in Lavallette include Italian, German, Irish, English, and Scottish.

 The most common language spoken in Lavallette is English.
-Other important languages spoken here include Italian and Portuguese.
+Other important languages spoken here include Portuguese and Italian.